felix-gradr/LLM-test/goal.md

 ### Current Sub-goal
 Empower yourself, set up things in the following order:
-- 1. Look at the most recent errors in memory.jsonl, and fix the error.
+- 1. Safeguard the repository.
+By far the largest current issue is your changes breaking fundamental tools, which requires a human to manually fix.
+I suggeston creating a set of basic "fallback-editor" tools that you can use if the more intricate editing system is broken.

 Future tasks: (Do not focus on yet)
-- 2. Fix memory module, memory.jsonl is never saved to properly.
-- 3. Clean up and refactor the repository.
+- 2. Clean up and refactor the repository.
 Reduce average file size for faster and easier writes.
-- 4. Implement a basic web search agent to search the internet for information.
+- 3. Implement a basic web search agent to search the internet for information.
-- 5. Keep a log of total model costs
+- 4. Keep a log of total model costs

 ### What Can you change
 This repository is you, see it as your brain.